 - Construction cost (at time of completion): €364 million

-Located just outside Paris, the Stade de France was built for the 1998 World Cup and is the home of the French national football and rugby teams.
+Located just outside Paris, Stade de France was built for the 1998 World Cup and is the home of the French national football and rugby teams.
 It is ranked highly among the biggest stadiums in Europe.
-Having hosted the final that year and the Rugby World Cup final on three occasions, it is one of only two stadiums to have hosted both the football and rugby World Cup finals – the other being Nissan Stadium in Yokohama, Japan.
+Having hosted the final that year and the Rugby World Cup final on three occasions, it is one of only two stadiums to have hosted both the football and rugby World Cup finals, the other being Nissan Stadium in Yokohama, Japan.

 The match was delayed by 36 minutes, with UEFA blaming the chaos on fake tickets and supporters arriving late.
 However, a full report commissioned by UEFA and published in February 2023 found that UEFA were mostly to blame for organisational failures.